rtas2026/rtas2026.github.io/_pages/call_for_paper.md

 # Call for Participation

-**RTAS 2026: Responsible and Trustworthy Agentic Systems**, a symposium in the AAAI 2026 Fall Symposium Series, invites contributions on making the trustworthiness of agentic systems a property we can specify, verify, and defend.
+**TAS 2026: Trustworthy Agentic Systems**, a symposium in the AAAI 2026 Fall Symposium Series, invites contributions on making the trustworthiness of agentic systems a property we can specify, verify, and defend.
 We emphasize actionable techniques, evidence (tests, metrics, logs, proofs), open artifacts, and alignment with standards (e.g., NIST AI RMF, ISO/IEC, EU AI Act).
 The symposium deliberately bridges theory and practice and welcomes speculative work and work in progress alongside completed results.

 ---